finance calculator

 Tips & cautions

-• Assumes fixed-rate fully amortizing mortgage with monthly payments.
+• Assumes a fixed‑rate, fully amortizing mortgage with equal monthly payments and no balloon payment or interest‑only period.

-• Does not model rate changes or ARMs.
+• Does not model adjustable‑rate mortgages (ARMs), interest‑only loans, payment changes over time, or prepayment penalties.

 Worked examples